itdxer/blog.itdxer.com/_posts/2020-05-21-analyses-of-the-dice-rolling-strategies.md

 ## Simulations

-All of the conclusions could be varified with simple simulations
+All of the conclusions could be verified with simple simulations

 - [Simulation
 #1](https://gist.github.com/itdxer/a9556e09a2c5ee1e0c9226419d79eb80)
 - [Simulation
 #2](https://gist.github.com/itdxer/8a5d073965abaeb0a3bc2cab3b9951fc)